Highlights of Rainbow Mountain Peru

 • Approximately 1,500 people hike to the summit of Rainbow Mountain daily in the high season.

-• Rainbow Mountain can be under thick layers of snow, but it tends to happen more in the rainy season.
+• Rainbow Mountain can be covered in thick layers of snow, but this tends to happen more in the rainy season.

 • Almost all hikers manage to reach the top of the mountain and see the colorful streaks and colors eroded over the years.